unixwzrd/oobabooga-macOS/macOS-Install.md

     exec $( basename ${SHELL})sh -l
 ```

-Create a new venv using Python 3.10.
+Create a new VENV using Python 3.10.
 This will serve as your base virtual environment for anything you wish to use with Python 3.10.
 This is the version you need for running oobabooga.
 If you have another project, you can always return to the base and build from there.
 This helps avoid the issue of conflicting versions resulting from using package managers.

 ```bash
 conda create -n python3.10 python==3.10.*
 conda activate python3.10
 ```

 This gives us a clean environment to return to as a base.
-I tend to clone my conda venvs so it's easy to roll back any changes that have negatively impacted my environment.
+I tend to clone my conda VENVs so it's easy to roll back any changes that have negatively impacted my environment.
 It saves time to be able to roll back to a known good environment and move forward again.
-These venvs are useful for rolling back to a known configuration.
-I recommend cloning your good venv, activating it, and applying any changes to that.
-Many packages or updates affect multiple python modules at once, and this is an easy way to roll back and then move forward, creating a new venv cloned from the previous one.
-Then, new items are installed into that venv.
+These VENVs are useful for rolling back to a known configuration.
+I recommend cloning your good VENV, activating it, and applying any changes to that.
+Many packages or updates affect multiple python modules at once, and this is an easy way to roll back and then move forward, creating a new VENV cloned from the previous one.
+Then, new items are installed into that VENV.
 When it's working, clone that one, activate it, and do the next round of updates or changes.
-At any point, venvs can be completely removed and even renamed.
-So, you can take your final venv, if you're happy with it, and rename it back to the base for your application.
-I will try to do this as I go along in this installation, taking venv checkpoints which I can roll back to if needed.
+At any point, VENVs can be completely removed and even renamed.
+So, you can take your final VENV, if you're happy with it, and rename it back to the base for your application.
+I will try to do this as I go along in this installation, taking VENV checkpoints which I can roll back to if needed.

-Cloning a venv can also help you quickly determine if a compile, or some other module, provides any performance advantage.
+Cloning a VENV can also help you quickly determine if a compile, or some other module, provides any performance advantage.
 I can explain some of these techniques at another time.

 ## oobabooga Base - Everything Else

-Pick one of the venv's from the Torch install you wish to use, or use both of them.
+Pick one of the VENV's from the Torch install you wish to use, or use both of them.
 If at any time you wish to see what Conda environments you have along with the one which is active.
 If it's not the python one, let's go ahead and make it active and create a clone of it so we can roil back everything to there, leaving a fresh Python 3.10 VENV for use with another project.
 Use the following:

 ```bash
 conda info -e